 For street photography and people portraits (like musicians on the streets), it’s a good idea to have standard zoom (like 24-70/2.8) and some longer portrait lens (like, for example, 50/1.4 or 85/1.4).
 Those lenses will be enough to get great pictures during the day as well as at night while neons are light on.

 If you would like to focus on architecture, the excellent idea is to have something wider, like 14-24/2.8 or 16-35.
-To get great pictures of the buildings, it’s good to frame them little wider then straighten perspective in post-processing.
+To get great pictures of the buildings, it’s good to frame them a little wider than straighten perspective in post-processing.
 With this approach, you need to have some space.

 In case, a visit to the swamps is in your plans, you should also take tele-zoom (like 80-400 or 100-400) with you.
 In the swamps you will have plenty of opportunities to photograph wildlife like turtles, alligators, birds, and raccoons.
 You should put your tele-zoom and keep it on the camera all the time.
 In case you would like to take a wider shot, maybe the phone is enough?